jimiszm/Group4-PathwayCreator/README.md

 This directory contains two parts.

 ・CarePathway - The source of the project.
-  .
-The applicaiton demo  is in   Group4-PathwayCreator/tree/master/CarePathway/Gojs/FilterTest/App .
-Just open AjJsonGojs.html to inspect the demo ・Documents - The documentation of the project.
+  1.The applicaiton demo  is in   Group4-PathwayCreator/tree/master/CarePathway/Gojs/FilterTest/App
+  2.Just open AjJsonGojs.html to inspect the demo ・Documents - The documentation of the project.